bluefroguk1/empire-dump/content/Wiki/Religion/Excommunication.md

 The target of excommunication cannot use any [[Religious skills]]; cannot access [[Magic]] items that would allow them to perform a priest skill; cannot use true Liao to receive a past life vision; and cannot serve as a guide priest on a past life vision.
 Furthermore, they do not dream (or do not remember their dreams), although they can still have magical dreams such as those provided by Sift the Dreamscape's Sands or [[Dreamscape of the Endless Hunt]].
 In addition, they suffer a persistent Roleplaying effect: they feel uneasy, and have a sense of being disconnected from the world.
 The strength of the excommunication deterMines how difficult it is to replace or remove the effect.
 The presence and strength of an excommunication effect is visible using the Insight ceremony.
-The target may still be subject to priest [[Skills]], such as Testimony, Dedication and [[Anointing]], as normal.
+The target may still be subject to priest Skills, such as Testimony, Dedication and [[Anointing]], as normal.
 An excommunication does not remove existing dedication, testimonies, or other Auras.
 As with any [[Aura]], you can only be under the effect of one excommunication at once.
 An existing excommunication can only be replaced by one with a higher strength.
 ## Removal
 * Excommunication is permanent unless removed.